-Ngorongoro Conservation Area is a must on any safari itinerary in Tanzania.
+Ngorongoro Conservation Area is a must on any safari itinerary in Tanzania and is the place where you will have most chances to spot the big five in one single day.
 The crater was formed two to three million years ago, when a volcano collapsed on itself.
 It is the world’s largest inactive volcanic caldera, 610 meters deep.
 This is where you will most likely be able to spot black rhinos, as there are around 60 living inside the crater.
 Other animals that you can see in Ngorongoro Conservation area include African buffalos, hippos, lions, hyenas, blue monkeys and flamingos.

 Tarangire National Park is famous for its elephant herds that roam around tall baobab trees.
 The sixth largest national park in Tanzania, Tarangire is a great destination for bird lovers as well, having the largest population of breeding species of birds on the planet.
 Some of the other animals found in Tarangire include leopards, cheetahs, ostriches, monkeys, pythons and impalas.